-I am very excited to be part of a team developing a Learning Design Massive Open Online Course (MOOC), which will be delivered in October 2012.
+I am very excited to be part of a team developing a Learning Design Massive Open Online Course (MOOC), order which will be delivered in October 2012.
 As part of our preparation for this I attended a workshop at the OU last week.
-This blog post describes the outputs produced in the team I was part of which consists of myself, Ale Armellini and Anna Page.
+This blog post describes the outputs produced in the team I was part of which consists of myself, stuff Ale Armellini and Anna Page.

-The first activity was to articulate the main personas involved in the MOOC; from those involved in designing and delivering it, to those who are expected to participate.
+The first activity was to articulate the main personas involved in the MOOC; from those involved in designing and delivering it, find to those who are expected to participate.
 For each person a persona profile was created, articulating who the person was, how they were involved and what they expected to get out of being involved.
 In addition, we clarified where the course would take place, the nature of the interactions with others (i.e. the how) and the perceived benefits of being involved.
 The output from this is shown in the first slide.
 Personas include ‘Anna’ a 34-year old lecturer, Alice, a 24-year old PhD student, who is one of the course facilitators and Jack a 48-year old teacher who is part of the course design team.

 The next slide shows the Course View map for the course.
 It articulates the following aspects: i) what type of guidance and support is provided, ii) what kinds of activities and content will the learners use, iii) what kinds of communication and collaborative activities will they be involved with, and iv) what kinds of reflection and demonstration are the learners expected to complete.